International Holocaust Remembrance Day: In 2006

-On January 24, the United Nations Headquarters launched Holocaust Remembrance Week with the exhibit "No Child's Play – Remembrance and Beyond."
+On 24 January, the United Nations Headquarters launched Holocaust Remembrance Week with the exhibit "No Child's Play – Remembrance and Beyond."
 Created by Yad Vashem in Jerusalem, the exhibit focused on children during the Holocaust.
 It showcased toys, games, artwork, diaries, and poems to tell their stories and highlight their struggle for survival amid the horrors of that time.
 On 25 January, the screening of the movie Fateless by Lajos Koltai took place in the Dag Hammarskjöld Auditorium.

-On 27 January, the United Nations Department of Public Information held the first universal observance of the International Holocaust Remembrance Day at United Nations Headquarters.
+On 27 January, the United Nations Department of Public Information held the first universal observance of International Holocaust Remembrance Day at United Nations Headquarters.
 In the General Assembly Hall, a memorial ceremony and lecture were held under the theme "Remembrance and Beyond".
 It featured welcoming remarks by former Under-Secretary General for Communications and Public Information Shashi Tharoor; a videotaped message by former Secretary-General Kofi Annan; statements by the permanent representatives of Israel and Brazil to the UN, Holocaust survivor, historian, and author Gerda Weissmann Klein, and the Gerda and Kurt Klein Foundation; narration of photographs of Holocaust victims memorialized on "Pages of Testimony" in the Hall of Names at Yad Vashem; as well as a performance by the Zamir Chorale of Boston; and a lecture by Yehuda Bauer, an academic advisor to Yad Vashem and the Task Force for International Cooperation on Holocaust Education, Remembrance and Research.